Green Zone (film): Themes and inspirations

 Director Paul Greengrass has said that he first thought about making a movie about the subject of the war in Iraq rather than telling a particular story.
 Although he initially supported Tony Blair's justifications of the war, he became disillusioned over time.
 Greengrass carried out extensive research into the background to the conflict, reading journalists such as Bob Woodward, Seymour Hersh, James Risen, Thomas Ricks, and Ron Suskind, in addition to Rajiv Chandrasekaran, whose book he optioned.
 He has even compiled a document, How Did We Get It So Wrong?, detailing what he learned.
 Although Greengrass initially wanted to make a smaller film, he eventually decided a bigger budget production would expose more people to the ideas in the film.

 Addressing some of the contentions in the film, Greengrass has said that the arguments about disbanding the Iraqi army portrayed in the film represent debates that actually took place by US policy makers.
 The issue of the culpability of the Fourth Estate, i.e. the mainstream (news) media, or MSM, in taking intelligence at face value, although embodied by a single character, represents a broad based failing in both the US and UK, but for Greengrass the fault ultimately lay with those trying to manipulate them.

 Greengrass has said that both the Bourne films and Green Zone reflect a widespread popular mistrust of authority that was engendered by governments that have deliberately lied and have let their citizens down over the Iraq war.
 The confusion surrounding the absence of WMD in Iraq also provided an ideal scenario for a thriller, in which the protagonist battles for the truth.

 Filming

 Production of Green Zone was originally slated to begin in late 2007.
 Instead, it began at the Los Alcázares Air Base in Spain on January 10, 2008, moved to Morocco, and finished filming in the UK in December 2008.

 Soundtrack

-The original motion picture soundtrack was composed by musician John Powell.
+The original motion picture soundtrack was composed by musician John Powell, a frequent collaborator of Greengrass.
 Jorge Adrados mixed the sound elements for the chorus, while Jon Olive edited the film's music.
 The soundtrack for the film was released on March 9, 2010, by the Varèse Sarabande music label.